String Quartet No. 10 (Villa-Lobos)

-String Quartet No. 10 is one of a series of seventeen works in the genre by the Brazilian composer Heitor Villa-Lobos, and was written in 1946.
-A performance lasts approximately 23 minutes.
+String Quartet No. 10 is one of a series of 17 works in the genre by the Brazilian composer Heitor Villa-Lobos.

-History

 Villa-Lobos composed his Tenth Quartet in Rio de Janeiro in 1946.
 It was first performed by the Quarteto de São Paulo in Paris on 12 February 1950.
 The score is dedicated to Mindinha (Arminda Neves d'Almeida), the composer's companion for the last 23 years of his life.

+A typical performance lasts approximately 23 minutes.

 Analysis

 The quartet consists of four movements: